 Notebooks are viewable for matlab and julia.

 This is one of my favorite demos.
 It illustrates low-rank approximation by the SVD to show patterns in voting behavior for the U.S. Congress.
-With no a priori models, project onto two singular vectors and pow–meaning and insight jump out.
+With no a priori models, project onto two singular vectors and pow– meaning and insight jump out.

 I took one shortcut.
 I have a MATLAB script that reads the raw voting data from voteview.com and converts it to a matrix.
-No doubt I would learn a lot about I/O in Julia if I translated it, but I got short on time and instead saved it locally from MATLAB.

 The notebooks: matlab and julia.

 Today is about some little conveniences/quirks in Julia.
 Starting here: